yukarpenko/vhlle/README.txt

 *******************************************************************************

- This repository contains source code of vHLLE.
+ This repository contains the source code of vHLLE.

 The following branches may be particularly useful:
 + cpc_final branch corresponds to the code published in Comput.
 Phys.
 Commun.
   This branch is more useful to get familiarized with the structure of the code and reproduce the published test results.
-+ stable_ebe branch contains the most recent, feature-rich code used for actual event-by-event simulations:
++ stable_ebe branch (RECOMMENDED) contains the most recent, feature-rich code used for the actual event-by-event simulations, and includes:
   - different initial state modules (classes)
   - Cornelius module to reconstruct the elements of particlization hypersurface (please cite P. Huovinen, H. Petersen, Eur.
 Phys.
 J. A (2012) 48: 171,